The Summer Concert Series: Since 1982

 The Summer Concert Foundation works in close cooperation with the Finnish Glass Museum, located in Riihimäki.
 The headline concerts take place in the unique surroundings of the museum’s acoustically brilliant performance hall, which has an audience capacity of around 300.
 The concert series gains a quality all its own from the combination of glass art and the very best in chamber music.

 The Artistic Director of the Summer Concert Series beginning in 1996 was Juha Pesonen.
 In 2004 the role passed to the Tempera Quartet, an energetic collective of young women: Silva Koskela, Laura Vikman, Tiila Kangas and Ulla Lampela.
 After Tempesta conductor Esa Heikkilä lead the Summer Concerts as an Artistic Director from 2008 to 2014.
-In 2015 cellist Joel Laakso started as a new Artistic Director.
+In 2015 cellist Joel Laakso started as an Artistic Director and his season ended on summer 2017.
+The new Artistic Director of the festival is Ismo Eskelinen, who’s acclaimed to be one of the world’s finest classical guitarists.

 Chairman of the Board of Riihimäen Kesäkonsertit ry is Martti Paloheimo, and the Executive Director is Charlotta Kivistö.